Lake Winnipesaukee: History

 The name Winnipesaukee (often spelled Winnipiseogee in earlier centuries) comes from the Abenaki name Wiwninbesoki, meaning "the land that surrounds the lake".
 Earlier etymologies suggested the name meant either "smile of the Great Spirit" or "beautiful water in a high place".
 At the outlet of the lake, the Winnipesaukee people, a subtribe of the Pennacook, lived and fished at a village called Acquadocton.
 Today, the site is called The Weirs, named for the weirs that were noted by the colonists when first exploring the region.

 Lake Winnipesaukee has been a popular tourist destination for more than a century, particularly among residents of Boston and New York City.
+It is also home to several children's summer camps.

 Winnipesaukee is a glacial lake but an unusual one, since the last glaciation actually reversed the flow of its waters.
 Draining the central portion of New Hampshire, it once flowed southeast, leaving via what is now Alton Bay toward the Atlantic Ocean.
 When glacial debris blocked this path, flow was redirected westward through Paugus Bay into the Winnipesaukee River.
 The latter flows west from the lake and joins the Pemigewasset River in Franklin to form the Merrimack River, which flows south to Massachusetts and into the Atlantic.

 Center Harbor witnessed the first intercollegiate sporting event in the United States, as Harvard defeated Yale by two lengths in the first Harvard–Yale Regatta on August 3, 1852.
 The outcome was repeated 100 years later when the schools celebrated the centennial of the race by again competing on Lake Winnipesaukee (Harvard winning by 2.7 seconds).